Wedding Guest Guide for Men: From Clothes To Manners!

 • Items promoting a religious faith that is different from that of the wedding location.

-• Jeans, baseball caps, sunglasses, t-shirts, and other casual attire—unless otherwise specified that it’ appropriate.
+• Jeans, baseball caps, sunglasses, t-shirts, and other casual attire—unless otherwise specified that it’s appropriate.

 • Boutonnieres and corsages are to be avoided unless supplied at the wedding or by the host.